Mole (sauce): Mole verde (green mole)

-The main ingredients are pumpkin seeds and green chile, which give color.
-Other ingredients may be green tomatoes, chile poblano, chile de árbol, tails onion, radish leaves, puñeton cilantro, lettuce, chard, parsley, epazote, onion, garlic, chicken broth and a few of bolillo or tortilla.
+The main ingredients in mole verde are pumpkin seeds and green chili, which give color.
+Other ingredients may be green tomatoes, poblano, chile de árbol, tails onion, radish leaves, puñeton cilantro, lettuce, chard, parsley, epazote, onion, garlic, chicken broth, and a few bolillos or tortillas.
 This is a traditional recipe that varies depending on the region of the country where it is prepared.

 The ingredients are chopped (except the pumpkin seeds) and ground.
 This preparation is gently fried in a pan with lard or vegetable oil.
 The seeds are ground with chicken broth or water and incorporated into the above, taking care of the amount to be added to achieve the desired consistency.
 This mole is served with chicken or pork and can be accompanied by red or white rice or beans.

 Chimole

-A dish common in Yucatán, and Belize.
+Chimole is common in Yucatán, and Belize.
 It is also known as "Black Dinner" because of its dark appearance.
-It is usually made from bone-in chicken or relleno, onions, carrots, boiled eggs that are added last minute, and occasionally peppers or tomatoes, as well as some black recado (achiote paste, made from pounded annatto seeds, blackened corn tortillas, and a blend of spices/aromatics used in Maya cuisine), in block pieces.
-Eaten alongside corn/flour tortillas.
+It is usually made from bone-in chicken or relleno, onions, carrots, boiled eggs that are added at the last minute, and occasionally peppers or tomatoes, as well as some black recado (achiote paste, made from pounded annatto seeds, blackened corn tortillas, and a blend of spices/aromatics used in Maya cuisine), in blocks.
+It is eaten with corn/flour tortillas.

 Mole rojo

 Mole rojo (red mole) is a traditional Mexican sauce known for its deep red color, rich flavor, and complex blend of dried chiles, spices, nuts, seeds, and sometimes fruit or chocolate.
-It’s one of the many regional varieties of mole, Michoacán-style mole rojo emphasizes dried peppers and nuts, while Oaxacan mole rojo may include more spices and chocolate.
-Cherished for its bold taste and festive use.
-Smoky, earthy, and slightly sweet, with a thick, velvety texture and layered complexity from slow simmering and ingredient blending.
-Commonly served over chicken, pork, or turkey, used in enchiladas de mole rojo.
-Accompanied by rice, tortillas, or tamales.
+It is one of the many regional varieties of mole.
+Michoacán-style mole rojo emphasizes dried peppers and nuts, while Oaxacan mole rojo may include more spices and chocolate.
+It is cherished for its bold taste and festive use, with a smoky, earthy, and slightly sweet flavor, a thick, velvety texture and layered complexity from slow simmering and ingredient blending.
+It is commonly served over chicken, pork, or turkey, used in enchiladas de mole rojo.
+It is accompanied by rice, tortillas, or tamales.